jsjung00/recsys-dating/README.md

 We consider the classic epsilon greedy algorithm. $\epsilon$ percent of times a random image is chosen and $1-\epsilon$ times the image closest to a previously liked image is chosen.

 #### MaxSim
 MaxSim solves a dual objective optimization where diversity of recommended images is directly part of the objective function.
-In particular the algorithm picks the image
+In particular the algorithm picks the item
-$ \argmax_x val(x) - \gamma maxSim(x)$
+$\max_x \: val(x) - \gamma MSim(x)$
-where $x$ is an item and $maxSim(x)$ is the max cosine similarity to any previously rated image.
+where $x$ is an item and $MSim(x)$ is the max cosine similarity to any previously rated image.

 #### Experiments
 Here we consider a benchmark of 100 synthethic users generated using the determinstic cluster method, where the number of clusters is one $c=1$.
 The benchmark has $k=10$ blocks as the partition size.